owlsdepartment/ovee/docs/components.md

 ```

 ## Reactivity and Watching Properties
-`OWD` allows you to make some class property reactive, that is when it gets changed, all other reactive elements and watchers, that depend on this property, are notified about that.
+`Ovee.js` allows you to make some class property reactive, that is when it gets changed, all other reactive elements and watchers, that depend on this property, are notified about that.
 Reactivity is really useful in `TemplateComponent` that we cover in a next section.

 To make property reactive, we use decorator `@reactive`: